Qumulo/docs/supermicro.md

 1. Snap the inner rails to the chassis and secure them using two screws on each side, near the middle of the chassis.

-   **Note:** First attach the front inner rails, then the back inner rails.
+   {% include note.html content="First attach the front inner rails, then the back inner rails." %}

    ![Attach the Inner Rail to the Chassis Using Screws](supermicro/images/supermicro-inner-rail-attach-to-chassis-with-screws.png)